ergoplatform/oracle-core/README.md

 AMD64 and ARM64 images are available from [Docker Hub Repo](https://hub.docker.com/r/ergoplatform/oracle-core)

-The container runs under oracle-core user ( 9010 uid ), if using bind mount for container's /data folder ( where config files and other data lives ), set the container's uid for the host's folder ownership ( ex: chown 9010:9010 oracle_data ).
+The container runs under oracle-core user ( 9010 uid ), if using bind mount for container's /data folder ( where config files and other data lives ), set the container's uid for the host's folder ownership ( ex: chown -R 9010:9010 oracle_data ).

 An example docker run command: